-- Eligible accrued vacation time - Comp time
+Eligible accrued vacation time

-• Unused holiday time banked prior to October 1, 2014
+- Comp time - Unused holiday time banked prior to October 1, 2014

-Adjusted Service Dates for Rehired Employees
+Adjusted Service Dates for Rehired Employees (non-retirement)

 Employees rehired within 90 days from his/her last employment termination date, will be reinstated with service time based on a calculated adjusted service date.
 The adjusted service date is the original date of employment minus the number of break in service days.
 The adjusted service date will also be used for determining vacation and longevity accrual rates.
-Employees rehired 91 or more days after separation of employment will not receive service credit for previous employment, unless a one-time exception, that cannot exceed a one year break in service, is awarded based on review and approval by Human Resources (factors considered include high turnover positions, KSA's of former employee or other special circumstances)
+Employees rehired 91 or more days after separation of employment will not receive service credit for previous employment, unless a one-time exception, that cannot exceed a one year break in service, is awarded based on review and approval by Human Resources (factors considered include high turnover positions, knowledge skills and ability's of a former employee or other special circumstances)

-Refer to the Uniformed Services Employment and Re-employment Rights Act (USERRA) for reemployment rights if the break in service is related to active
+Refer to the Uniformed Services Employment and Re-employment Rights Act (USERRA) for reemployment rights if the break in service is related to active military leave.
+Contact the Human Resource Department for assistance.